tobiscr/application-connector-manager/docs/user/technical-reference/02-10-istio-gateway.md

 ### Client Certificates

-For external systems automatically integrated by UCL, the Application Connector module uses the mutual TLS protocol (mTLS) with client authentication enabled.
+For external systems automatically integrated by Unified Customer Landscape (UCL), the Application Connector module uses the mutual TLS protocol (mTLS) with client authentication enabled.
 As a result, anyone attempting to connect to the Application Connector module must present a valid client certificate dedicated to a specific Application.
 This way, the traffic is fully encrypted, and the client has a valid identity.

 ### TLS Certificate Verification